Local Interpretations for Explainable Natural Language Processing: A Survey: Future trend of Interpretability

-This also brings us the reflection that the fundamental reason to develop model interpretability is more than providing evidence/support/explanation of a correct prediction to users to make them believe the model's correct decisions, but also to give them valid hints about why a wrong prediction is made.
-The comprehensive interpretations for a model's decisions should provide the faithful explanations to both correct and incorrect predictions made by the model.
-This is the key to develop the ultimate trustworthiness for black-box models and boost their wider and more stable applications in crucial fields.
-Moreover, understanding the reason of wrong prediction is also important for deep learning researchers learn and adjust the model better
+This also brings us the reflection that the fundamental reason to develop model interpretability is more than providing evidence/support/explanation of a correct prediction to users to make them believe the model's correct decisions, but also to give them valuable guidance about why the model makes a wrong prediction.
+The comprehensive interpretations of a model's decisions should provide faithful explanations for the model's both correct and incorrect predictions.
+Such comprehensive interpretations from both sides are the key to developing the ultimate trustworthiness for black-box models and boosting their broader and more stable applications in required fields.
+Moreover, understanding the reason for the wrong prediction is also essential for deep learning researchers to learn and adjust the model better in the future works.

-Therefore, we believe that the future works of interpretability is on the development of interpretable models that can generate faithful and comprehensible interpretation for the model's decisions from both positive and negative sides.
-Eventually, with such strong and comprehensive interpretable model, we can then move towards the development of truly self-learning and self-correcting models that can learn and correct its wrong predictions.
-This, we believe, would be the approaching future of XAI.
+Therefore, the future works of interpretability would be to fill the current research gap and develop interpretable models that can generate faithful and comprehensible interpretations for both correct and incorrect decisions made by the model, providing reliable information to improve the trust of non-experts in using deep neural networks in crucial fields and help experts understand and improve the model in a more accurate and better way.